openxla/shardy/docs/sharding_representation.md

-*   Priorities start at 0 (highest priority) and increase (to allow users to add and remove priorities easily, we allow gaps between priorities, e.g., p0 and p2 are used but p1 isn’t).
+*   Priorities start at 0 (highest priority) and increase (to allow users to add and remove priorities easily, we allow gaps between priorities, e.g., p0 and p2 are used but p1 isn't).

-*   An empty closed dimension sharding (i.e., `{}`), shouldn’t have a priority, as this won’t have any effect.
+*   An empty closed dimension sharding (i.e., `{}`), shouldn't have a priority, as this won't have any effect.

 ### Dimension sharding divisibility

-It’s possible for a dimension of size `d` to be sharded along axes whose product of sizes is `n`, such that `d` is not divisible by `n` (which in practice would require the dimension to be padded).
+It's possible for a dimension of size `d` to be sharded along axes whose product of sizes is `n`, such that `d` is not divisible by `n` (which in practice would require the dimension to be padded).